mobiosolutions/laravel-rest-api-with-passport/README.md

         .....
     ]

-**4) Add Blog table and model**
+**4) Create Blog table and model**

-Create migration file and model for Blog table by below command.
+Create migration file and model for the Blog table by below command.

     php artisan make:migration create_blogs_table